Eating Disorder Certificate

 The Eating Disorders Certificate program is an 8-credit course of study that provides the comprehensive knowledge base required to work professionally with clients experiencing disordered eating.
 Participants join with practitioner faculty in small classes for discussion, study, and field experience.
 This program is appropriate for graduate students completing master’s degrees in counseling or therapy, as well as mental health and addictions practitioners, nutritionists, or medical personnel working in the field.

-To accommodate the schedules of working professionals, classes convene one weekend per month for 10 months.
+To accommodate the schedules of working professionals, classes convene on weekends.
 Study and discussion continue online between class sessions.

 CPSY 577 Nutritional Principles and Treatment for Eating Disorders, Obesity, and Body Image Concerns (2 semester hours)

 CPSY 579 Eating Disorders Capstone (2 semester hours)